Retained vs. Contingency

 If you are a newer company, or your company is not actively growing headcount (you may only have only one or two low- to mid-level positions to fill in a given year), contingency recruiting is likely a better fit if you have an internal HR department.

 This lower volume of recruiting, if you have an established HR department that can actively follow up on all incoming resumes and source resumes themselves as well, can likely handle 1 -2 open job requisitions in a given year.
-Managing multiple contingency recruiting relationships is typically not challenging for an existing HR department when hiring only 1 or 2 candidates
+Managing multiple contingency recruiting relationships is typically not challenging for an existing HR department when hiring only 1 or 2 candidates throughout the year.

-When to Choose Retained Recruiting
+When to Choose Retained Recruiting from Silver Tiger Consulting

-Contingency recruiting relationships are typically ongoing and are hiring for the same company, for multiple positions over the course of a year or several years.
+Retained recruiting relationships are typically ongoing and are hiring for the same company, for multiple positions over the course of a year or several years.

 This pairs equally well with an internal HR department that does not have time to handle the bulk of the recruiting process, as well as smaller companies that do not have an internal HR department.